The Ohio State University

 If you simply stop attending classes, rather than officially withdrawing through your college office or dropping all of your classes online, you will be subject to the same financial aid consequences addressed above.
 You will also be subject to the following additional consequences:

-If you withdrew from all courses and one or more of your courses was a session course, confirmation of attendance for session two is required.
+If you withdrew from all courses and one or more of your courses were a session course, confirmation of attendance for session two is required.

-Students will receive a request to complete an Enrollment Confirmation form to indicate to the SFAO if you will or will not be attending a second session course.
+Students will receive a request to complete an Enrollment Confirmation form to indicate to SFA if you will or will not be attending a second session course.

 If not attending, the Return of Title IV process will begin.
 If attending a second session course, a Return of Title IV calculation will not be completed.
 Failure to enroll in the second session will result in the Return of Title IV calculation being completed.